Debiased machine learning for combining probability and non-probability survey data: Proof that empirical process and remainder terms are for SRSWOR of clusters

 Consider the first variance in expression~(\ref{eq:variance.decomposition}).
 As we argued in Section~\ref{sect:equal.probs}, $R^B_1, Y_i, \ldots, R^B_n, Y_n$ are conditionally independent of $\curlS_k$, $\piBhat_k$ and $\mhat_k$, and of each other, given $\curlF$.
 Hence,

 We see that for any fixed functions $\piBhat_k$ and $\mhat_k$, expression~(\ref{eq:first.variance}) is $O_p (M^{-1})$.

 Now consider the second variance in expression~(\ref{eq:variance.decomposition}).
-As we argued in Section~\ref{sect:equal.probs}, the distribution of $\{ R_i^A: i \in \curlS_k \}$ given $\curlF, \curlS_k, \piBhat_k, \mhat_k$ corresponds to simple random sampling of $M/K$ clusters without replacement from the $J/K$ clusters in $\curlS_k$ followed by the original second-stage sampling of individuals within clusters.
+As we argued in Section~\ref{sect:equal.probs}, the distribution of $\{ R_i^A: i \in \curlS_k \}$ given $\curlF, \curlS_k, \piBhat_k, \mhat_k$ corresponds to SRSWOR of $M/K$ clusters from the $J/K$ clusters in $\curlS_k$ followed by the original second-stage sampling of individuals within clusters.
 Hence, for any fixed function $\mhat_k$,

-is the variance of the Horwitz-Thompson estimator of the population mean of $\mhat_k (X) - \mtrue (X)$ in individuals in $\curlS_k$ given $\curlF$ when the clusters in $\curlS_k$ are selected by simple random sampling without replacement and individuals within clusters are sampled according to the original second-stage sampling procedure.
-Subject to some regularity conditions, this variance is $O_p(M^{-1})$ (Proposition 2 of Chauvet and Vallee, 2020~\cite{ChauvetVallee2020}).
+is the variance of the Horwitz-Thompson estimator of the population mean of $\mhat_k (X) - \mtrue (X)$ in individuals in $\curlS_k$ given $\curlF$ when the clusters in $\curlS_k$ are selected by SRSWOR and individuals within clusters are sampled according to the original second-stage sampling procedure.
+Subject to some regularity conditions, this variance is $O_p(M^{-1})$ (Proposition 2 of Chauvet and Vallee, 2020\cite{ChauvetVallee2020}).

 It follows that, if $\piBhat_k \xrightarrow{p} \piBtrue$ and $\mhat_k \xrightarrow{p} \mtrue$ as $M \rightarrow \infty$, then expressions~(\ref{eq:first.variance}) and~(\ref{eq:second.variance}), and hence (\ref{eq:variance.decomposition}), are $o_p (M^{-1})$, as required.